 Diploma Inquiries: 252.985.5286

-Your cap and gown can be picked up at your campus Grad Fair on the following dates:
+Your tickets and cap and gown can be picked up at your campus Grad Fair on the following dates:

 Graduation Announcements and Class Rings

 During Grad Fair, you will also have a chance to order your class ring, stoles and graduation announcements.
 Balfour provides beautiful custom announcements, thank-you cards and class rings to upcoming graduates.
 For more information regarding class rings and/or announcement orders, please visit Balfour online at Official NCWC Ring Collection & Graduation Announcements Now.

 Students should submit a completed graduation application to the Office of the Registrar to initiate the graduation process via my.ncwc.edu .
 Once the application is received, your record will be audited.